 Drowning can be considered an extremely rare risk factor.
 The average depth of common float tanks are 12-18 inches.
 Floating in the proper face up position makes ingestion of the water/salt solution unlikely.

-We could go on and on about floating but we’re more interested in your experiences!
+We could go on and on about what floating is and how transformative it is but we’re more interested in your experiences!
 Please use the comments section below to immerse us in your favorite float moments.

 Resources and Citations